Started with one tool. It worked. Now it's a platform.

 We built an ISM controls explorer because we needed one and it didn't exist.
 People started using it.
 So we kept going — same approach, new problems.
-Focused tools for people who actually do security.
+Three focused tools, one platform.
+Free to use, no theatre.

 How it started